mehmetcanbudak/teensy-audio-ad7606/README.md

-# teensy-audio-ad7606
+# Using AD7606 in teensy audio library

-ad7606 input for teensy audio library
+* AD7606 ADC input module for for teensy audio library